SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/security.md

 The algorithm is AES 128 bits.
 Note that 256 bits cipher is not used because it's not supported by default on all Java Virtual Machines ([see this article](https://confluence.terena.org/display/~visser/No+256+bit+ciphers+for+Java+apps)).

 1. **Generate the secret key**
-A unique secret key must be shared between all parts of the SonarQube infrastructure (server and analyzers).
+A unique secret key must be shared between all parts of the SonarQube infrastructure.
 To generate it, go to **[Administration > Configuration > Encryption](/#sonarqube-admin#/admin/settings/encryption)** and click on Generate Secret Key.
 1. **Store the secret key on the SonarQube server**
    * Copy the generated secred key to a file on the machine hosting the SonarQube server.
 The default location is _~/.sonar/sonar-secret.txt_.
 If you want to store it somewhere else, set its path through the `sonar.secretKeyPath` property in _$SONARQUBE-HOME/conf/sonar.properties_
    * Restrict file permissions to the account running the SonarQube server (ownership and read-access only).